DanOsei/sooyoga./README.md

 * I tested the website in other browsers such as : Firefox.
 Chrome, Safari and Internet Explorer.

-* I have controlled and I confirm that the sign in field with the name and e-mail works and would only accepts correct e-mail before submitting.

 * I have confirmed that's the navigation bar works perfectly well connecting directly to the sanquin section and contact us section.

 ### Validator Testing